neondatabase/neon/test_runner/README.md

 NB: you can avoid the `--profile` by setting the `AWS_PROFILE` variable.
 Just like the AWS SDKs, the `aws` CLI is sensible to it.

+#### Running Rust tests against real S3 or S3-compatible services

+We have some Rust tests that only run against real S3, e.g., [here](https://github.com/neondatabase/neon/blob/c18d3340b5e3c978a81c3db8b6f1e83cd9087e8a/libs/remote_storage/tests/test_real_s3.rs#L392-L397).

+They use the same env vars as the Python test suite (see previous section) but interpret them on their own.
+However, at this time, the interpretation is identical.

+So, above instructions apply to the Rust test as well.

 ### Writing a test